-S&C Electric Company programs the Global Settings (Nominal Frequency, Continuous Current, Interrupting Rating, and Trip Mode) at the factory to match the configuration of the Vista switchgear.
-The Factory Default Reset setting will restore the settings back to the overcurrent control pre-programmed state.
-You MUST reprogram the Global Settings for the overcurrent control after performing a factory reset to match the configuration of the Vista switchgear that the overcurrent control is monitoring and controlling.
-Improper operation of the control and/or switchgear may result if global settings do not match the Vista Switchgear model.
-See "Programming the Control Settings" on page 28 for instructions on how to reprogram the Global Settings.
+S&C Electric Company programs the Global Settings (Nominal Frequency, Continuous Current, Interrupting Rating, and Trip Mode) at the factory to match the configuration of the Vista SD switchgear.
+The Factory Default Reset setting will restore the settings back to the overcurrent control's pre-programmed state.
+You MUST reprogram the Global Settings for the overcurrent control after performing a factory reset to match the configuration of the Vista SD switchgear that the overcurrent control is monitoring and controlling.
+Improper operation of the Control and/or switchgear may result if global settings do not match the Vista SD Switchgear model.
+See "Programming the Control Settings" on page 22 for instructions on how to reprogram the Global Settings.

-The Factory Default Reset setting, which is available under the Control Settings tab, will restore the control to its pre-programmed state.
+The Factory Default Reset command, which is available under the Control Settings tab, will restore the control to its pre-programmed state.
 When a Factory Default Reset command is initiated, the following settings will be restored:

-- Global Settings: - Continuous Current: 600 A - Fault Interrupting Rating: 12.5 kA - Trip Mode: Single-phase trip/single-phase lockout - All protective settings under the Interrupter 1 and Interrupter 2 menus (These will be restored to the "Factory Default Protective Settings."
-See Figure 4. - Both the admin and user passwords will be reset to the factory-default values.

-• The Interrupter ID for both ways will be reset to Interrupter 1 and Interrupter 2.

-After initiating a reset to factory-default settings, make sure to follow the procedure described in the "After Resetting Factory Default Settings" section below.
+- Global Settings: - Continuous Current: 600 A - Fault Interrupting Rating: 12.5 kA - Trip mode: Single-phase trip/single-phase lockout - All protective settings under the Interrupter 1 and Interrupter 2 menus.
+These will be restored to the "Factory Default Protective Settings" shown on page 35. - Both the admin and user passwords will be reset to the factory-default values. - The Interrupter ID for both ways will be reset to Interrupter 1 and Interrupter 2.
+After initiating a reset to factory-default settings, make sure to follow the procedure described in the "After Resetting Factory Default Settings" section on page 37.